LIT-Protocol/lit-js-sdk/README.md

 import LitJsSdk from 'lit-js-sdk'
 ```

 We also provide a web-ready package with all dependencies included at build/index.web.js.
-You can import this into your HTML webpage using a script tag and unpkg:
+You can import this into your HTML webpage using a script tag:

 ```
-<script onload='litJsSdkLoaded()' src="https://unpkg.com/lit-js-sdk@^1/build/index.web.js"></script>
+<script onload='litJsSdkLoaded()' src="https://jscdn.litgateway.com/index.web.js"></script>
 ```

+You can then use all the sdk functions via LitJsSdk.default for example `LitJsSdk.default.toggleLock()`

 Note that if you use a script tag like this, you will likely need to initialize a connection to the LIT Network using something like this: